Questions raised over found "Amelia Earhart" photo

-Last week, the History cable channel revealed a photograph purported to possibly show the vanished aviator Amelia Earhart on a dock in the Marshall Islands after she disappeared, possibly clearing up one of the 20th century’s greatest mysteries.
-On Tuesday, however, a Japanese blogger wrote that the photo was taken two years before she went missing and isn't her.
+Last week, the History cable channel revealed a photograph said to possibly show the vanished aviator Amelia Earhart on a dock in the Marshall Islands after she disappeared, possibly clearing up one of the 20th century’s greatest mysteries.
+On Tuesday, however, a Japanese blogger wrote that the photo was taken two years before she went missing and isn't Earhart.

-Now, History says it is conducting an investigation to look into the blogger's claims.
+Now, the History channel says it is conducting an investigation to look into the blogger's claims.

-"We will be transparent in our findings," History said in a statement Tuesday following the blog post.
+"We will be transparent in our findings," the channel said in a statement Tuesday following the blog post.
 "Ultimately historical accuracy is most important to us and our viewers."

 The channel aired a two-hour special, "Amelia Earhart: The Lost Evidence," on Sunday using what it said was a hidden and mislabeled photograph in the U.S. National Archives to suggest that Earhart may have survived her attempted round-the-world flight in 1937.